c-a-j/blog-site/content/notes/to-do.md

 ## Find a way to enable automatic header numbering for h2, h3, h4, and h5
 * **not** globally
+* getting close
+* created `static/css/autonumber.css` to override default settings with `autonumber = true` in font matter
+* most header settings are in `assets/css/refined.css` from 744-on
+* now need to find a way to make numbers appear in navbar on the right

 ## Change font size of h4 and h5
 ### h3